city-super/MatrixCity/README.md

     - **train**: Training set data.
 The collection interval is 5m.
       - **\<block\>**: The unit of position is m.
 And the rotaton matrix needs to be multiplied by 100 to normalize it.
         - **transforms_origin.json:** Poses of all original collected images.
-        - **transforms.json:** Poses of images after removing the images that look straight down following [nerfstudio](https://docs.nerf.studio/quickstart/custom_dataset.html#data-equirectangular), which are used for training and testing.
+        - **transforms.json:** Poses of images after removing the images that look straight down following, which are used for training and testing.
       - **\<block\>.tar:** Contain PNG images.
 Please unzip this file into corresponding directory **\<block\>**.
     - **train_dense**: Training dense set data.
 The collection interval is 1m.
     - **test**:  Test set data.